PSLA Home · Q&A · Program Review 2019-20 · Contact

 What are the opportunities for networking?

 Many policy and political professionals around the state are interested in working with students.
-PSLA participants will be provided opportunities to work side-by-side with university alumni, industry leaders, innovators, educators, activists, and others involved in helping to shape state public policies.
+PSLA participants will be provided opportunities to learn from and work side-by-side with university alumni, industry leaders, innovators, educators, activists, and others involved in helping to shape state public policies.

 What are the opportunities for interning?

-We will be holding a session in November specifically designed to address this question.
+We will be encouraging and facilitating internships during the 2021 legislative session.
+During the fall quarter we will hold an interactive session specifically designed to help students explore opportunities for internships in Salem and Washington, DC.
 That session will involve presentations by students who have interned in both Salem and Washington, DC, legislative staff who work with interns, an academic advisor, and OSU’s Career Development Center.
 Over the course of the Program we will be providing interview and resume assistance, as well as flagging internship and scholarship opportunities.

 What are the opportunities for shadowing?

-Throughout the year we will provide participants with opportunities to spend a day in Salem, shadowing the OSU Government Relations staff and others who are engaged in the legislative process.
+Depending upon Covid-19 restrictions, throughout the year we will provide participants with opportunities to spend a day in Salem, shadowing OSU Government Relations staff or others who are engaged in the legislative process.
+There also may be opportunities for virtual shadowing.
 Shadowing often involves a long day as participants attend meetings with legislators, hearings, and other activities.

 What if I have more questions?

 We’d love to receive them.
-Please contact: Jock Mills: email@example.com .
+Please contact: Jock Mills, the Program’s Director: firstname.lastname@example.org.